 Two enzymes that are all too often destroyed are cyclic adenosine monophosphate (cAMP) and iodothyronine deiodinase. cAMP aids in the production of TSH, LH, FSH, ADH and calcitonin, so when destroyed or denatured, it’s going to affect the release of TSH, which will then affect the production of T4.

 Iodothyronine deiodinase assists in the conversion of T4 to T3, and is very susceptible to destruction by mercury.
-Are you one of every two Americans who have amalgam dental fillings, or have been bombarded with mercury containing vaccines?
+Are you one of every two Americans who have amalgam dental fillings, use mercury containing eye drops, or have been bombarded with different mercury containing “preventative” modalities?
 If so, then this could partly be the reason for low T3 levels.

 Well, we can’t leave out thyroid peroxidase, which is also affected by heavy metals; may also partly explain your Hashimoto’s disease.